-- 16. Characterization of compact and self-adjoint operators, and study of positive operators on a Banach space over a non-Archimedean field, International Conference on p-Adic Mathematical Physics and its Aplications, Belgrade, Serbia, September 7-12, 2015. - 17.
-New results on the Lebesgue-like measure and integration theory on the Levi-Civita field and applications, 13th International Conference on p-Adic Functional Analysis, Paderborn, Germany, August 12-16, 2014. - 18.
-On positive operators on a Banach space over the complex Levi-Civita field, The Seventh Conference on Function Spaces, Southern Illinois University- Edwardsville, Illinois, USA, May 20-24, 2014. - Preliminaries in non-Archimedean Functional Analysis, The Seventh Conference on Function Spaces, Southern Illinois University- Edwardsville, Illinois, USA, May 20-24, 2014. - Analysis on non-Archimedean ordered field extensions of the real numbers and applications, NUMTA2013 (Numerical Computations: Theory and Applications) International Conference and Summer School, Falerna, Italy, June 16-23, 2013 - 21.
-B-algebras of operators and study of positive operators on a free Banach space of countable type over the complex Levi-Civita field, 12th International Conference on p-Adic Functional Analysis, University of Manitoba, Winnipeg, Canada, July 2-6, 2012.
+- 16. Calculus on a non-Archimedean field extension of the real numbers: The intermediate value theorem, mean value theorem, inverse function theorem and implicit function theorem.
+14th International Conference on p-adic Functional Analysis, Aurillac, France, June 30-July 5, 2016. - 17.
+On the Levi-Civita fields: introduction and survey of recent research.
+14th International Conference on p-adic Functional Analysis, Aurillac, France, June 30-July 5, 2016. - 18.
+One-variable and multi-variable integral calculus over the Levi-Civita field and applications.
+NUMTA2016 (Numerical Computations: Theory and Applications) International Conference and Summer School, Pizzo Calabro, Italy, June 19-25, 2016. - Characterization of compact and self-adjoint operators, and study of positive operators on a Banach space over a non-Archimedean field, International Conference on p-Adic Mathematical Physics and its Aplications, Belgrade, Serbia, September 7-12, 2015. - 20.
+New results on the Lebesgue-like measure and integration theory on the Levi-Civita field and applications, 13th International Conference on p-Adic Functional Analysis, Paderborn, Germany, August 12-16, 2014. - 21.
+On positive operators on a Banach space over the complex Levi-Civita field, The Seventh Conference on Function Spaces, Southern Illinois University- Edwardsville, Illinois, USA, May 20-24, 2014. - Preliminaries in non-Archimedean Functional Analysis, The Seventh Conference on Function Spaces, Southern Illinois University- Edwardsville, Illinois, USA, May 20-24, 2014. - 23.
+Analysis on non-Archimedean ordered field extensions of the real numbers and applications, NUMTA2013 (Numerical Computations: Theory and Applications) International Conference and Summer School, Falerna, Italy, June 16-23, 2013 - 24.
+B-algebras of operators and study of positive operators on a free Banach space of countable type over the complex Levi-Civita field, 12th International Conference on p-Adic Functional Analysis, University of Manitoba, Winnipeg, Canada, July 2-6, 2012. - 25.
+(Co-author, talk given by Jose Aguayo) Characterization of Compact and selfadjoint operators on free Banach spaces of countable type over the complex Levi-Civita field, 12th International Conference on p-Adic Functional Analysis, University of Manitoba, Winnipeg, Canada, July 2-6, 2012.

-- 22. (Co-author, talk given by Jose Aguayo) Characterization of Compact and self-adjoint operators on free Banach spaces of countable type over the complex Levi-Civita field, 12th International Conference on p-Adic Functional Analysis, University of Manitoba, Winnipeg, Canada, July 2-6, 2012. - 23.
-(Co-author, talk given by Todd Sierens) On locally uniformly differentiable functions: the Inverse Function Theorem and the Implicit Function Theorem in a non-Archimedean setting, 12th International Conference on p-Adic Functional Analysis, University of Manitoba, Winnipeg, Canada, July 2-6, 2012.
+26. (Co-author, talk given by Todd Sierens) On locally uniformly differentiable functions: the Inverse Function Theorem and the Implicit Function Theorem in a non-Archimedean setting, 12th International Conference on p-Adic Functional Analysis, University of Manitoba, Winnipeg, Canada, July 2-6, 2012.